chantastic/fullstack-react-todo/notes.md

     - now that we're using this value twice, we can can use object destructuring to help us remove the duplication

 - hook up `editTodoItemWithId` function

   - add a peice of state to indicate editing
   - use conditional in component to reveal editing
+  - make edit buttion conditionally show "check" or "cancel"
+    - any tim you return multiple elements, you need `React.Fragment`

+- edit one at a time